jgr1585/webauthnBSD/README.md

 # Run the cleanup script every day at 00:05
 5 0 * * * /opt/webauthn/cron.sh
 ```
-4. Configure pf to block all traffic to the port 8080 and 22 except if the ip address is in the whitelist 'webauthn' in the `/etc/pf.conf` file
+4. Configure pf to block all traffic to the administative port (e.g. 8080 and 22) except if the ip address is in the whitelist 'webauthn' in the `/etc/pf.conf` file
 ```pf
     block in quick from any to any port { 8080, 22 }